Boris Epshteyn: 2016 Trump campaign

-During the 2016 U.S. presidential campaign, Epshteyn acted as a senior advisor to the Donald Trump campaign, making frequent television appearances as a Trump media surrogate on Trump's behalf.In September 2016, Epshteyn responded to a question from MSNBC's Hallie Jackson by offering a new explanation for why a portrait of Trump – paid for by the Donald J. Trump Foundation – wound up on display at Trump National Doral Miami, a Trump-owned for-profit golf resort in Florida.
+In May 2016, Epshteyn joined the Donald Trump campaign as a media surrogate, and later became a paid senior adviser to the campaign in August 2016.
+In September 2016, Epshteyn responded to a question from MSNBC's Hallie Jackson by offering a new explanation for why a portrait of Trump – paid for by the Donald J. Trump Foundation – wound up on display at Trump National Doral Miami, a Trump-owned for-profit golf resort in Florida.
 Epshteyn said, "There are IRS rules which specifically state that when a foundation has an item, an individual can store those items – on behalf of the foundation – in order to help it with storage costs...
 And that's absolutely proper."
 Epshteyn's explanation was, in effect, that Trump had not used his foundation to buy some art for his resort, which would be self-dealing.
 Instead, Trump's resort was helping the foundation – which has no employees or office space of its own – to store one of its possessions.
 Epshteyn's explanation failed to account for why the storage services required that portrait be displayed in public, as opposed to being maintained in a storage space.
 Similarly, Epshteyn failed to explain why the Trump National Doral Miami provided such storage services only for the Trump Foundation and only for a portrait of Trump.

 In September 2016, the media watchdog organization Media Matters for America criticized CNN, Fox News, and PBS for failing to disclose Epshteyn's "financial ties to the former Soviet Union, which include consulting through Strategy International LLC for 'entities doing business in Eastern Europe' and moderating a Russian-sponsored conference on 'investment opportunities in Moscow.

 In an October 2016 article in The New York Times, three political commentators said in separate interviews that Epshteyn "often acted in a rude, condescending manner toward show staffers, makeup artists and others".
 Joy Reid, an MSNBC show host, said "Boris is abrasive.
 That is who he is both on the air and off."
 Epshteyn co-hosted the Trump Campaign Facebook Live coverage before and after the final presidential debate.
 He also anchored Trump Tower Live, the Trump campaign's Facebook Live nightly program.

 During the 2020 United States presidential election, Epshteyn was a senior advisor to the Trump campaign.

-In November 2020, Epshteyn tested positive for COVID-19.